GLOSSARY @F-L-O-W

 ipsative scoring

-– scoring an instrument with forced-choice items,
+– scoring an instrument with forced-choice items, resulting in scores

-and the invalidation of factor analysis
+negative correlations and the invalidation of factor analysis

 item analysis

-– a process for identifying good items in a scale, usually
+– a process for identifying good items in a scale, usually those which

-those which have at least a moderate positive correlation
+have at least a moderate positive correlation with the scale as a whole

 [ K ]